Barry's outer bands begin lashing southeastern Louisiana

 Published Friday, July 12, 2019 1:35AM EDT

-National Hurricane Center Director Ken Graham said pockets of Louisiana could have as much as 25 inches (63 centimetres) of rain.

-"So here's the takeaway: Dangerous situation," he said during an online presentation Thursday.
-"That kind of rainfall in this system could cause flash flooding, cause ponding of water."
+NEW ORLEANS -- Building toward hurricane strength, Tropical Storm Barry began hitting Louisiana with wind and rain Friday as it closed in for what forecasters said will be a long, slow -- and epic -- drenching that could trigger flooding in and around New Orleans.

-National Guard troops and rescue crews were stationed around the state with boats and high-water vehicles.
-Helicopters were also on standby, and supplies including drinking water and blankets were ready for distribution, the Guard said.
+With the storm expected to blow ashore by early Saturday, National Guard troops and rescue crews were stationed around the state with boats and high-water vehicles, helicopters were on standby, drinking water and blankets were made ready for distribution, and utility crews with bucket trucks moved into the region.

-President Donald Trump on Thursday night declared a federal declaration of emergency for Louisiana, authorizing the Department of Homeland Security and Federal Emergency Management Agency to co-ordinate all disaster relief efforts.

-Louisiana Gov. John Bel Edwards warned that the storm's blow could form a dangerous combination with the already-high Mississippi River, which has been swelled by heavy rain and snowmelt upriver this spring.
+National Hurricane Center Director Ken Graham said pockets of Louisiana could get as much as 25 inches (63 centimetres) of rain.
+Some low-lying roads near the coast were already covered with water Friday morning as the tide rose and the storm pushed water in from the Gulf of Mexico.

+Graham said that Barry had a "small chance, maybe" of becoming the first hurricane of the Atlantic season as it comes ashore, but added: "That's not the point here."
+The real danger, he said, is not the wind but the rain.

-He said authorities do not expect the Mississippi River to spill over its levees but cautioned that a change in the storm's direction or intensity could alter that.
+Edwards said on Thursday that authorities do not expect the river to spill over its levees, but cautioned that a change in the storm's direction or intensity could alter that.

-Barry could have winds of about 75 mph (120 kph), just barely over the 74 mph threshold for a hurricane, when it comes ashore, making it a Category 1 storm, forecasters said.
+President Donald Trump declared a federal emergency for Louisiana, authorizing the Department of Homeland Security and the Federal Emergency Management Agency to co-ordinate relief efforts.

-As of early Friday, Barry was about 80 miles (130 kilometres) south of the mouth of the Mississippi, with winds around 50 mph (80 kph).
+As of Friday morning, Barry was about 95 miles (155 kilometres) southwest of the mouth of the Mississippi, with winds around 50 mph (80 kph), well short of the 74 mph (119 kph) hurricane threshold.

-Louisiana's low-lying southeastern tip was expected to take the first hit, and many had heeded evacuation orders affecting 10,000 people in Plaquemines Parish, leaving communities largely empty by Thursday afternoon.
+Tracking forecasts showed the brunt of the storm blowing into the Louisiana delta west of New Orleans on a path that could continue toward Chicago, swelling the Mississippi River basin with water that must eventually flow south again.

+About 10,000 people in Plaquemines Parish on Louisiana's low-lying southeastern tip were ordered evacuated on Thursday.

-Among the last to leave the town of Phoenix was 65-year-old Clarence Brocks and his family.
-The Plaquemines Parish native has evacuated many times and had to rebuild after Katrina wiped out his home.
-But he said that he wouldn't want to live anywhere else, despite the yearly threat of hurricanes.
+Among the last to leave were 65-year-old Clarence Brocks and his family.
+The Plaquemines Parish native evacuated many times before and had to rebuild after Katrina wiped out his home.
+But he said he wouldn't want to live anywhere else.

 "I was born and raised here.
 This is all I know," the Air Force veteran said.
 "I've been all over the world and guess where I want to be at?
 Right here."

-Jesse Schaffer III of Meraux (MEE-roh) in St. Bernard Parish to the north was helping his relatives in Plaquemines Parish get to family members' houses in safer areas.
-He said around 20 relatives were staying with him and his wife because their house is safer.

-"We're trying to evacuate and get all of our family members up and go to St. Bernard Parish," he said.

-With lightning flashing in the distance and some streets already covered with water from heavy rains, shoppers at an Albertsons grocery store in Baton Rouge had stripped shelves bare of bread by Thursday night.
-Half the shelves normally filled with bottled water were empty.
+With lightning flashing in the distance and some streets already covered with water from heavy rains, shoppers at an Albertsons grocery store in Baton Rouge stripped shelves bare of bread.
+Half the bottled water was gone.

-A radar loop of Barry filled a TV screen at a brewery near downtown.
-Nearby, the sign outside a convenience store read: "Barry needs a beer and a nap."
+Kaci Douglas and her 15-year-old son, Juan Causey, were among dozens filling sandbags at a fire station in Baton Rouge.
+She planned to put the bags around the door of her townhouse.
+"I told my son it's better to be safe than sorry," she said.

 Meanwhile, utility crews with bucket trucks that could be needed after the storm filled hotel parking lots along Interstate 59 in southern Mississippi.

-The National Hurricane Center said as much as 20 inches (50 centimetres) of rain could fall in parts of eastern Louisiana, including Baton Rouge, and the entire region could get as much as 10 inches (25 centimetres).
-The New Orleans area could get 10 to 15 inches (25 to 38 centimetres) through Sunday, forecasters said.

-New Orleans Mayor LaToya Cantrell said Thursday that the pumping system that drains the city's streets is working as designed but that Barry could dump water faster than the pumps can move it.
+New Orleans Mayor LaToya Cantrell said Thursday that the pumping system that drains the city's streets was working as designed after the rain and flash floods earlier this week but that Barry could dump water faster than the pumps can move it.

 "We cannot pump our way out of the water levels ... that are expected to hit the city of New Orleans," she warned.